RediSearch/RediSearch/docs/docs/_index.md

 ## Cluster support

-Search and Query provides a distributed cluster version that scales to billions of documents and hundreds of servers.
+The search and query features of Redis Stack are also available for distributed databases that can scale to billions of documents and hundreds of servers.

 ## Commercial support

-Commercial support for Search and Query is provided by Redis Ltd. See the [Redis Ltd. website](https://redis.com/redis-enterprise/technology/redis-search/#sds) for more details and contact information.
+Commercial support for Redis Stack is provided by Redis Ltd. See the [Redis Ltd. website](https://redis.com/redis-enterprise/technology/redis-search/#sds) for more details and contact information.

 ## Supported platforms
-Search and Query is developed and tested on Linux and macOS on x86_64 CPUs.
+Redis Stack is developed and tested on Linux and macOS on x86_64 CPUs.

 Atom CPUs are not supported.